radianceteam/ssi3/docs/documentation.md

 **DID controller** – An entity that has the capability to make changes to a DID document.
 A DID might have more than one DID controller.

-**DID document** – Набор данных, описывающих субъект DID, включая такие механизмы как криптографические открытые ключи, которые можно использовать для аутентификации себя и подтверждения своей связи с DID.
+**DID document** – A collection of data describing a DID subject, including mechanisms such as cryptographic public keys that can be used to authenticate oneself and validate one's association with the DID.

-**DID method** – Метод DID определяется спецификацией метода DID, которая указывает точные операции, с помощью которых создаются, разрешаются, обновляются и деактивируются DID и DID document.
+**DID method** – The DID method is defined by the DID method specification, which specifies the exact operations by which DIDs and DIDs are created, resolved, updated, and deactivated document.

-**DID subject** – Объект, идентифицируемый DID и описываемый DID document.
-DID subject может быть что угодно: человек, группа, организация, физическая вещь, цифровая вещь, логическая вещь и т.д.
+**DID subject** – The object identified by the DID and described by the DID document.
+The DID subject can be anything: a person, a group, an organization, a physical thing, a digital thing, a logical thing, etc.

-**verifiable data registry** – Система, упрощающая создание, проверку, обновление и/или деактивацию DID и DID document.
+**Verifiable data registry** – A system that makes it easy to create, check, update and / or deactivate DID and DID document.

 ## Annotation

-Децентрализованные идентификаторы – это новый тип идентификаторов, которые используют криптографию для подтверждения данных без третьих сторон.
-DID были разработаны таким образом что их можно было отделить от централизованных реестров, поставщиков удостоверений и центров сертификации. Каждый DID связан с DID document который в свою очередь описывает DID subject которому принадлежит DID.
+Decentralized identifiers are a new type of identifier that uses cryptography to validate data without third parties.
+DIDs were created to be decoupled from centralized registries, identity providers, and certification authorities.
+Each DID link with DID document describing the DID subject to which the DID belongs.

-Наша система использует метод DID представленный в виде смарт-контрактов Everscale которые хранят информацию, которая представлена в виде DID document. Имя метода DID - «everscale».
+Our system uses the DID method, represented in the form of Everscale smart contracts, which store information in DID document.
+The DID method is called as «everscale".

 ## DID syntax

-Схема DID представляет собой схему URI, соответствующую RFC3986.
+DID Scheme is an RFC3986-compliant URI Scheme.

-DID URI состоит из 3 частей:
+The DID URI has 3 parts:
-1)	Схема URI(«did:»)
+1)	URI scheme ("did:")
-2)	Идентификатор для метода DID(«everscale:»)
+2)	An identifier for the DID method ("everscale:")
-3)	Уникальный метод DID конкретного идентификатора
+3)	The unique DID method of a specific identifier

-Наш метод Everscale DID соответствует требованиям, изложенным в разделе 8.1 did-core.
-DID которые используют наш метод должен начинаться с префикса: did:everscale. Остальная часть после префикса представляет собой идентификатор конкретного метода, который представлен в виде pubkey контракта Everscale, который принадлежит DID subject которого описывает DID document хранящийся под этим DID.
+Our Everscale DID method meets the requirements outlined in did-core section 8.1.
+DIDs that use our method must start with the prefix: did: everscale.
+The rest after the prefix is   the identifier of the particular method, which is represented as a pubkey Everscale contract.
+Pubkey Everscale contract belongs to the DID subject which describes the DID document stored under this DID.

 **Example**: did:everscale:28f5254ada3193904d65d0ab4d60a05d8ae51f03a2d4cf7d4352030996188580